congjuny/WebMVC.js/README.md

 # WebMVC.js

-A modern JavaScript framework for building **single-page applications** with a clean **Model–View–Controller** (MVC) architecture and **JSX syntax**.
+A modern JavaScript framework for building **single-page applications** with a clean **Model–View–Controller** (MVC) architecture.
+You define the application views with **JSX syntax** augmented with references to DOM elements.
 No virtual DOM, just simplicity and speed.
-No hooks, you define and control you data model and state
+No hooks to a global blackbox state machine.
+You define and control your data model and state - This is Web programming the way it should have been!

 ## ✨ Features